erioluwabus-glitch/avap-support-bot/STUDENT_USER_GUIDE.md

 ### 4. ❓ Ask Question

 **How to ask:**
-1. Click "❓ Ask Question"
+1. Click "❓ Ask Question" from the bottom keyboard
 2. Type your question or send audio/video
 3. Your question is forwarded to the support team
 4. You'll receive an answer in your DM